-The Udelnaya flea markets range from wooden stalls to blankets on the ground selling everything from computer parts to WWII artifacts and pre-revolutionary antiques.
-You really can find anything here, even if sometimes you have to look through piles of dusty artifacts to find something special.
+The Udelnaya flea markets range from wooden stalls to blankets on the ground selling everything from computer parts to WWII artefacts and pre-revolutionary antiques.
+You really can find anything here, even if sometimes you have to look through piles of dusty artefacts to find something special.

 For me, this was the perfect place to do my Christmas shopping for my family (stop reading now family members or you will know what you are getting!).
 I bought a beautiful pair of antique reading glasses, a kitsch Soviet-style drinking flask, and a really cool Soviet camera that apparently works (I am doubtful).